codercatdev/v2-codingcat.dev/content/tutorial/How to make a Flappy Bird clone with Flutter and F 795378033f7f4bc7810289bf6b61484a.md

 published: published
 slug: flutter-flame-engine-flappy-bird
 start: November 21, 2022
+title: How to make a Flappy Bird clone with Flutter and Flame Engine
 youtube: https://youtu.be/y_0ouvhP8V4
+---

 Lukas Klingsbo (spydon) teaches Alex and Brittney how to setup and use Flame to build a Flappy Bird clone.
 In this tutorial we will walk through everything from repo setup to final game.